China's Currency, the Yuan or Renmimbi

 China wants the yuan to replace the dollar as the global currency.
 Its first step occurred in 2013.
 China allowed British investors to invest $13.1 billion or 80 billion yuan in its capital markets.
 This move made London the first major trading hub for the yuan outside of Asia.
 China also allowed forex trading in Shanghai.
 These steps meant that the yuan became the 11th most traded, the eighth most used for foreign transactions, and the seventh among currencies in countries’ official reserve assets.

 The next step occurred on November 30, 2015.
-The International Monetary Fund allow the yuan to become an official foreign exchange reserve currency.
+The International Monetary Fund allowed the yuan to become an official foreign exchange reserve currency.
 It also required China to loosen its peg.

 To truly let the yuan float, China must allow all its residents to hold foreign currency as well as buy foreign assets.
 This would allow the Chinese government to hold fewer dollars.
 It would also lessen the trade imbalance with the United States.